iamhussainrizvi/iamhussainrizvi/README.md

 - My short-term objective is to work hard and find a challenging position as an entry-level software developer..
 - My long-term objective is to become a subject matter expert in full stack web development by regularly going back to the basics and using my abilities to advance my company.

+Please feel free to explore my GitHub repositories and contact me with any questions or project inquiries.
+Thank you for your consideration.
 ## 🔗 connect with me
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kalbe-hussain-rizvi/)